As a screenwriter, you want to spend most of your time writing and less time worrying about typeface and line spacing.

 As a script coordinator on award-winning television shows, I’m responsible for tracking revisions, editing for continuity and helping find trims and cuts to make that page count — so I’ve come across many different screenwriting software tools that can take your script from the writers room, to set, to post.

-Many scriptwriting software options can meet your screenwriting needs, and it can feel overwhelming to pick one — especially with so many varying price tags.
+Lights, camera, write!
+With so many options fro scriptwriting software, it can feel overwhelming to pick one — especially with varying price tags.

 1. Final Draft

-And she’s right: using one of their 100 templates, you can create screenplays, stage plays, teleplays to help whatever project you’re working on.
+And she’s right: using one of the company’s 100 templates, you can create screenplays, stage plays, teleplays for any project you’re working on.
 The software even provides glimpses into how Emmy-winning dramas like “Game of Thrones” or “Better Call Saul” are formatted, making your spec writing a breeze.
-If you’re working on a comedy sample, there’s also templates available for this too — including the formats for “Veep” and “Silicon Valley.”
+If you’re working on a comedy sample, there are templates available for this too, including the formats for “Veep” and “Silicon Valley.”

-Final Draft hasn’t just become the industry standard for personal writing, but for use in TV writers rooms across the business.
-Because of its ease in tracking revision pages, many of your favorite TV shows require all of its staff to be using this program as scripts are brought to the screen.
-Final Draft has an excellent customer service support line to support these writers for any bumps along the way.
+In addition to being the industry standard for personal writing, Final Draft is popular in TV writers’ rooms across the business.
+Because of its ease in tracking revision pages, many of your favorite TV shows require staff to use this program as scripts are brought to the screen.
+Final Draft has an excellent customer service support line to support these writers for bumps along the way.

-If you’re not ready to splurge on an expensive screenwriting software like Final Draft, Celtx is a popular option without the hefty price tag.
-Having started as a free scriptwriting software, Celtx has grown to be a budget friendly option with many of the same formatting features other programs offer.
+If you’re not ready to splurge on an expensive screenwriting software, Celtx is a popular option without the hefty price tag.
+Having started as a free scriptwriting software, Celtx has grown to be a budget-friendly option with many of the same formatting features other programs offer.

 Cost: Free, with upgrades available for maximum of $19.99 per month